 Since Nordost introduced their first cable, the Flatline gold in 1992, there has been one question in particular that has been asked constantly: Why use flat speaker cable?
 Well, we have been able to breakdown this answer into 5 clear and concise reasons…

-In order to make a quality audio cable, one of many goals manufacturers need to achieve is low resistance.
-Resistance is like a sponge, soaking up the energy you need for your components to run as intended.
-In order to lower resistance, we not only increase the gauge size of the conductors, but we increase the number of conductors themselves.
-However, simply bunching these conductors together causes another problem—strand interaction.
-Each conductor produces a magnetic field, which attracts the energy carried from each surrounding strand, causing information to jump from conductor to conductor.
-This both slows transaction speed and causes a loss of vital information along the way.
-When conductors are separated, as they are in a flat cable design, the harmful effects of strand interaction are minimized, while, at the same time, the desired low resistance is achieved.
+Most loudspeaker cable designs simply bunch conductors together, causing strand interaction.
+Each conductor produces a magnetic field, which attracts the energy carried from each surrounding conductor, causing information to jump from conductor to conductor.
+This not only slows transmission speeds, it increases capacitance, and causes a loss of vital information along the way.
+When conductors are separated, as they are in a flat cable design, the harmful effects of strand interaction are minimized, capacitance is lowered, and transmission speeds are maximized.

 2. Optimizes Mechanical Resonances